 – FLOATING BATTERY.
 The E-Propulsion battery is physically larger, partly because it houses a battery with 10% more capacity (1018Wh vs 915Wh for Torqeedo), and partly because it encloses enough air for it to float if accidentally dropped.
 We have tried it, and it does float.
 The Torqeedo batteries do not float, nor are they claimed to; we have not tried that ourselves but unfortunately (for them, and their wallets!) some of our customers have… it’s an expensive mistake to make!

 – FASTER CHARGE TIME.
 From flat, with the mains chargers supplied: the Torqeedo 915Wh battery charges in about 10 hours; the Epropulsion 1018Wh in about 5.5hrs.
-There is also a Fast Charger option on the Epropulsion, which reduces charge time to about 2hrs (take it to the pub with you, it will be fully recharged by the time you’ve eaten and had a couple of drinks).
+There is also a Fast Charger option on the Epropulsion, which reduces charge time from flat to about 2.5hrs (take it to the pub with you, it will be fully recharged by the time you’ve eaten and had a couple of drinks).
 Both also have the option of using 12V DC chargers.

 The less significant differences:

 – The Eprop’s tiller is folding rather than removable, which also means there’s only one cable to connect/disconnect (compared with the Torqeedo’s two cables).
 But it does mean the dismantled Torqeedo is slightly smaller to store.

 – The EProp does not have GPS, so it does not have a readout for speed and range (the Torqeedo does).
 However both motors do tell you how much battery is left, which seems to be the bit people find most useful on the Torqeedo LCD.

 – Only one battery option.
 The Torqeedo can be purchased with 532 or 915Wh batteries, the EProp only comes with a 1018Wh battery.